Alcohol and Bipolar Disorder: What's the Connection?

 Phase 2: The Depressive Episode

 We’ve all heard of depression, but is it the same as a “depressive episode” in bipolar disorder?
-Generally, the symptoms are the same, but a bipolar depressive episode may be accompanied by confusion about the extremity of the swing.
-When in a depressive state, we may experience the following symptoms:
+Generally, the symptoms are the same, but a bipolar depressive episode may be accompanied by other symptoms:

-Isolation: Tendency to withdraw from friends and family
+• Tendency to isolate from friends and family

 In this phase, serotonin, the mood-regulating neurotransmitter, becomes depleted, wrapping us in a fog of ongoing melancholy and lethargy.
 These symptoms can last anywhere from a few weeks to several months or years.